alphagov/fourth-wall/README.markdown

 Optional scopes:

 - `read:org` is required if you are using the `team` query parameter mentioned above.
+- `repo` is needed if you need to give fourth-wall access to private repositories, this must be enabled using the `extra_scopes` query parameter documented above.

 Any other allowed scopes on the token will cause Fourth Wall to be unusable (due to an alert) until the token scopes have been fixed.
 This is a feature not a bug.